WeblateOrg/weblate/docs/admin/deployments.rst

 .. envvar:: WEBLATE_EMAIL_USE_SSL

     Whether to use an implicit TLS (secure) connection when talking to the SMTP server.
-In most email documentation, this type of TLS connection is referred to as SSL.
+In most e-mail documentation, this type of TLS connection is referred to as SSL.
 It is generally used on port 465.
 If you are experiencing problems, see the explicit TLS setting :envvar:`WEBLATE_EMAIL_USE_TLS`.